 For fiscal 2015, the committee determined that \$2.125 billion of capital debt issuance may be prudently authorized by the Governor.
-The Governor determined that the committee's recommendation of \$2.125 billion of new debt was advisable and adopted this amount as the "bond cap" for fiscal 2015.
+The Governor determined that the committee's recommendation of \$2.125 billion of new debt was advisable and shall be the preliminary allocation of new debt for capital projects, the "bond cap," for fiscal year 2015.
+The Governor reserved the right to modify this determination to account for revenue forecast changes or for legislative authorizations of new debt to be repaid from new revenue.